 CPAs Australia’s report on Leveraging Social Media for Accountants (September 2018) highlights many of the challenges faced by professional services organisations in marketing their business.
 With digital marketing for accountants no different.

 The CPA report highlights several challenges that many accounting owners and professionals face in marketing their area of expertise.

-In a highly skilled profession like accounting, with strong industry bodies like CPA and CIMA, (our Head of Marketing Nicole Shelley is a member of both associations) having a solid marketing plan that links to your overarching business plan of often overlooked priority.
+In a highly skilled profession like accounting, with strong industry bodies like CPA and CIMA, (our Head of Marketing Nicole Shelley is a member of both associations and AICD) having a solid marketing plan that links to your overarching business plan of often overlooked priority.

 Further compacted is the fact that a typical small business owner takes on an average of 4.2 roles in their business.
-With Accountants one of the most time-poor professions, perhaps the number of roles accounts take on maybe even higher?
+While Accountants are one of the most time-poor professions, perhaps the number of roles accountants take on maybe even higher?